Today's Thursday • 13 mins read

 Being happier is better.

-Positive psychologists have been studying happiness for a long time, and have found many beneficial effects of happiness: less aggression, more compassion, higher self-esteem, less anxiety, lower blood pressure, and a longer lifespan.
+Positive psychologists, scientists who study happiness and meaningfulness, tell us of the many benefits of happiness: less aggression, more compassion, higher self-esteem, less anxiety, lower blood pressure, and a longer lifespan.

 Findings from the research: